HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 ## Terminology

-- **Gateway**, this is the device that handles communication between the hardware and the data collector.
+- **Gateway**: The device that handles communication between the hardware and the data collector.
-- **Expansion Hub**, this is a connection hub for the various components and the Gateway.
+- **Expansion Hub**: This is a connection hub for the various components and the Gateway.
-- **Master Module**, this is the main module in a rack assembly
+- **Master Module**: The main module in a rack assembly.
-- **Extension Module**, this is an extension connected to the Master Module or another Extension Module.
+- **Extension Module**: An extension connected to the Master Module or another Extension Module.
-- **Asset Tag**, this is the magnetic RFID that connects the asset to the AssetTracker Strip.
+- **Asset Tag**: This is the magnetic RFID that connects the asset to the AssetTracker Strip.
-- **AssetTracker Strip**, this is the combination of a Master and Extension Modules installed in an equipment rack and connected to a Gateway.
+- **AssetTracker Strip**: This is the combination of a Master and Extension Modules installed in an equipment rack and connected to a Gateway.

 ## Software